adventistmedia/adventisthub-apidoc/source/includes/_endpoints.md

 * List Hub Teams - read which teams the user has access to
 * Show Membership - read the users role within the current team

-The following endpoints provide defaults that are used throughout API
+The following endpoints provide defaults that are used throughout the App:

 * List Approaches
 * List Brands
 * List Campaigns